OpenCadia/OpenCadia/README.md

 > pyinstaller --onefile -i pyobd.ico --add-data "pyobd.ico;." pyobd.py

-On Debian 10 and 11, type these commands to install the requirements(on Ubuntu replace libgstreamer-plugins-base1.0 with libgstreamer-plugins-base1.0-0):
+On Debian 10 and 11 and on Ubuntu, type these commands to install the requirements(on Ubuntu replace libgstreamer-plugins-base1.0 with libgstreamer-plugins-base1.0-0):

 > sudo apt-get install dpkg-dev build-essential libjpeg-dev libtiff-dev libsdl1.2-dev libgstreamer-plugins-base1.0 libnotify-dev freeglut3 freeglut3-dev libsm-dev libgtk-3-dev libwebkit2gtk-4.0-dev libxtst-dev

 > pip3 install -r requirements.txt

+In some cases you need to add to your username the privileges of accessing the USB ports for it to work:
+> sudo usermod -a -G the-/dev/ttyUSB0-group myUserName You could also try just running the program with superuser rights:
+> sudo python3 pyobd.py

-The program is run by typing:
+Otherwise, the program is run by typing:
 > python3 pyobd.py

 .... or on Windows by running pyobd.exe if you make the .exe.